SPAAM-community/AncientMetagenomeDir/assets/documentation/radiocarbondates/README.md

 ## reference_citation_depth

 - Where/when was the sample physically dated?
-  - 1: radiocarbon date was published in the ancient metagenomics study.
+  - `1`: radiocarbon date was published in the ancient metagenomics study.
-  - 2: the date was published in an earlier study.
+  - `2`: the date was published in an earlier study.
-  - 3: the date was published in a different publication from the secondary citation.
+  - `3`: the date was published in a different publication from the secondary citation.
-  - Unknown: when it is unsure where the date was published.
+  - `Unknown`: when it is unsure where the date was published.
-  - NA: for samples were not dating information is available.
+  - `NA`: for samples were not dating information is available.

 - Missing value: `Unknown` or `NA`.